sebastiandres/streamlit_book/README.md

 pip install streamlit_book
 ```

-There are [different ways to use it](https://streamlit-book.readthedocs.io/en/latest/config.html), but in short just add to your classic `streamlit_app.py` file with the function that list the files to be read:
+There are [different ways to use it](https://streamlit-book.readthedocs.io/en/latest/config.html), but in short just add to `streamlit_app.py` the function that list the files to be read (and other properties):

 ```python
 import streamlit as st